 He is a frequent speaker at conferences, including QCon, OSCON, Breaking Development, Velocity Conference, Fluent, Google Developer Day, JSConf, Campus Party Europe and many other events around the world.

 He has received different recognitions, including Nokia Developer Champion yearly since 2006; Adobe Community Professional since 2011, and BlackBerry Elite since 2012

-Brady is the Head of PCH’s new incubator, Highway1, and is on the lookout for the next great piece of hardware.
-He co-started and “shepherd” Ignite; he’s part of the team currently organizing Ignite SF.
-He’s a Venture Advisor to 500 Startups and spent some time on the Investment Staff at Khosla Ventures.
-Formerly he was at O’Reilly and worked on a number of things including: the radar blog, Web 2.0 Expo, Where 2.0, ETech, and Foo Camp.
+Brady Forrest is the head of PCH’s new incubator, Highway1, and is on the lookout for the next great piece of hardware.
+Brady costarted and shepherded Ignite—he’s part of the team currently organizing Ignite SF.
+He’s a venture advisor to 500 Startups and spent some time on the investment staff at Khosla Ventures.
+Formerly, Brady was at O’Reilly, where he worked on a number of things including O’Reilly Radar, Web 2.0 Expo, Where 2.0, ETech, and Foo Camp.

 Hello, my name is Jesse Freeman and I work for Amazon.
 I have been a Web developer for over 13 years as well as a mobile app developer for the better part of the last 4 years.
 I moved back to NY in 2002 and have worked with some of the city’s top companies such as MLB, the New York Jets, HBO, Tommy Hilfiger, Bloomberg and even internationally for clients such as VW.
 Through my career I have seen all sides of development from independent contractor, government, consultant, agency and product.
 It has been a crazy ride and an amazing one that helped make me the developer I am today.

 In addition to my client work I have also been a speaker, author...
 Read More.